mxagar/mlflow_guide/README.md

 mlflow.log_model(
   artifact_path, # path for the artifact
   registered_model_name, # register the model
-  await_registration_for
-)
+  await_registration_for # wait seconds until saving ready version )

 # Load both the logged/saved model
+# If the model is registered (see model registry section), we can use the URI models:/<name>/<version>
 mlflow.load_model(
-  model_uri, # the model URI: /path/to/model, s3://buckect/path/to/model, etc.
+  model_uri, # the model URI: /path/to/model, s3://buckect/path/to/model, models:/<name>/<version>, etc.
   dst_path # path to download the model to
 )
 ```